Biomechanics is the science concerned with the internal and external forces acting on the human body and the effects produced by these forces.

 Translation and couple

-A force that acts through the centre of a body result in movement (translation).
-A force whose line of action which does not pass through the body's centre of gravity is called an eccentric force and results in movement and rotation.
+A force that acts through the centre of a body results in movement (translation).
+A force whose line of action does not pass through the body's centre of gravity is called an eccentric force and results in movement and rotation.

-Example - if you push through the centre of an object it will move forward in the direction of the force. if you push to one side of the object (eccentric force) it will move forward and rotate.
+For example, if you push through the centre of an object, it will move forward in the force's direction.
+If you push to one side of the object (eccentric force), it will move forward and rotate.

 A couple is an arrangement of two equal and opposite forces that cause a body to rotate.

-A lever is a rigid structure, hinged at one point and to which forces are applied at two other points.
+A lever is a rigid structure hinged at one point and to which forces are applied at two other locations.
+The two forces that act on the lever are the weight that opposes movement and a force that causes movement.
 The hinge is known as the fulcrum.
-The two forces forces that act on the lever are the weight that opposes movement and a force that causes movement.
-For more details see the page on Levers.
+For more details, see the page on Levers.

-If an object has a curved top and flat bottom (e.g. the wing of an aircraft), the air will have further to travel over the top of the wing than the bottom.
-For the two airflows to reach the rear of the wing at the same time the air flowing over the top of the wing will have to flow faster resulting in less pressure above the wing (air is thinner) than below it and the aircraft will lift.
+If an object has a curved top and flat bottom (e.g. the wing of an aircraft), the air will have to travel over the top of the wing more than the bottom.
+For the two airflows to reach the rear of the wing simultaneously, the air flowing over the top of the wing will have to flow faster, resulting in less pressure above the wing (air is thinner) than below it, and the aircraft will lift.
 This is known as the Bernoulli effect.